ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     the variables.

-4. Add two variables: one with the value of your access_key_id, using `AWS_ACCESS_KEY_ID` as the name of the key, and another with the secret access key, named `AWS_SECRET_ACCESS_KEY`.
-These variables and their respective values are what the app uses to authenticate to the {{site.data.keyword.cos_short}} instance when running on {{site.data.keyword.cloud_notm}} Platform (see figure).
-When you finish with the entries, click Save, and {{site.data.keyword.cloud_notm}} Platform will restart the app.
+4. Add two variables: one with the value of your access_key_id, using `AWS_ACCESS_KEY_ID` as the name of the key, and another with the value of your secret access key, named `AWS_SECRET_ACCESS_KEY`.
+    These variables and their respective values are what the app uses to authenticate to the
+    {{site.data.keyword.cos_short}} instance when running on {{site.data.keyword.cloud_notm}}
+    Platform (see Figure 16).
+When you finish with the entries, click Save, and {{site.data.keyword.cloud_notm}} Platform will automatically restart the app for you.

 ![bluemix_env_var](https://cloud.githubusercontent.com/assets/19173079/24822607/07019ace-1bbc-11e7-9d71-db6d53d3dc7a.jpg)
 {: caption="Figure 16.
 Runtime Environment Variables defined for your app" caption-side="top"}